-In our previous article, we introduced the 5 types of testing that every Kronos customer should know.
-Each of these types of Kronos testing plays an important role in an effective Quality Assurance program for your workforce management (WFM) initiative.
+In our previous article, we introduced the 5 types of testing that every UKG customer should know.
+Each of these types of UKG testing plays an important role in an effective Quality Assurance program for your workforce management (WFM) initiative.

 In this article, we’ll provide high-level guidance and best practices on the key components of effective System Integration Testing.

 What is Systems Integration Testing (SIT)?

 System Integration Testing (SIT) is carried out in an integrated hardware and software environment to verify the system’s behavior.
 SIT involves in-depth testing of the interfaces with external systems and any external hardware.